-If you love on mountain dining, sit down service for lunch with a view, or après ski with your ski boots on watching the ski area wind down, here are two great on mountain dining spots we discovered at Breck.
+If you love on mountain dining, sit down service for lunch with a view, or après ski with your ski boots on watching the ski area wind down, here are two good on mountain dining spots we discovered at Breck:

-Robbie’s at Peak 8 has a great deck with a fire bar overlooking the base area’s two Super Chairs and inside high tops by the picture windows.
-Robbie’s is casual, fun and offers a great venue on the slopes.
-You also have a bird’s eye view of the ski patrol toboggans coming and going underneath the restaurant (morbid entertainment as long as its not anyone you know).
+Robbie’s at Peak 8 has a great deck with a fire bar overlooking the base area’s two Super chairs and inside a local-friendly bar and high tops by the picture windows.
+Robbie’s is casual, fun, with a plentiful pub menu, and slope-view bar.
+You also have a bird’s eye view of the ski patrol toboggans coming and going underneath the restaurant (perverse entertainment, I know).

-Copper Top at the base of the Beaver Run Super Chair at Peak 9 is very convivial to last chair and first beer.
-Coppertop draws a crowd on super sunny days, thanks to it’s large patio, music, appetizers and menu, and variety of drafts.
+Copper Top at the base of the Beaver Run Super Chair at Peak 9 is not fancy, but its fun, easy to get to after last chair -its first beer upstairs with a slope view.
+Coppertop draws a crowd on super sunny days, thanks to its large patio, live music, and variety of drafts and drinks.

-In town, along Breck’s Main Street and River Walk are so many unique pubs and bars – many of which offer great value and a relaxed vibe for happy hour, après ski from 4-6pm.
-Here are some of ours, and locals’, faves in downtown Breckenridge.
+In town, Breck’s Main Street and River Walk offer so many unique pubs and bars – many of which offer great value and a relaxed vibe for happy hour, après ski from 4-5:30 ish.
+Here are some of ours, and locals’, faves in downtown Breckenridge:

-Briar Rose is a classic western saloon, named for the silver mine atop Peak 10, this authentic former boarding house on Lincoln Ave (the historic pink building just off Main) has the best happy hour daily, and an inviting atmosphere.
-Saddle up to the 1883 mahogany bar 4-6 daily for half price drinks, and on Friday and Saturday half price small plates too like parm potato strings, beef and lamb, shrimp, escargot and ahi tuna.
+Briar Rose is a classic western saloon, named for the mine atop Peak 10.
+This authentic former boarding house on Lincoln Ave (the historic pink building just off Main) has the best happy hour daily, and an inviting atmosphere.
+Saddle up to the 1883 mahogany bar early for drinks, and delish small plates like parm potato strings, beef and lamb, shrimp, escargot and ahi tuna.
 Locals love it here, and you will soon see why.
 Your only problem may be finding a bar stool or table as Briar Rose as it is on many folks “best happy hour” list.

 Mi Casa is a modest (okay kinda divey) Mexican joint… but that’s what we (and others) like about it.
-Come as you are in your ski togs, happy hour is 3-6 with cheap wings ($6), tacos (3 for $5), Tecate cans ($2) or Modelo Especial ($2) and house margaritas ($6).
+Come as you are in your ski togs, happy hour is 3-6 with cheap and cheerful tacos, Tecate or Modelo Especial and house margarita deals.
 Nachos, chips and salsa are help-yourself and complimentary.
 For fiesta food and drink, plus fun music, score the couch seats in the back for the best setting after a day of skiing.
-Just walk towards Main Street from the Peak 9 Village, Mi Casa is tucked away in a strip mall behind a ski shop, but plenty manage to find it for the margaritas.
+Just walk towards Main Street from the Peak 9 Village, Mi Casa is tucked away in a strip mall behind a ski shop, you’ll manage to find it for the margaritas.

 Blue Stag has a long casual bar and bench tables, and is a popular with an easy access Main St location, but we found the vibe is not as friendly as others in town.
 Cheap wines are offered during happy hour, which ends at 5.
-Happy Hour also includes $2 off their wood fired pizzas.
+Happy Hour also includes a few bucks off their wood fired pizzas.

 Gold Pan Saloon offers a a taste of Breckenridge history, swagger into the Gold Pan Saloon on Main Street.
 The oldest operating bar West of the Mississippi, Gold Pan dates back to the mining-boom days which put Breckenridge on the map.
 It’s a bucket list bar like the Million Dollar Cowboy Bar in Jackson Hole.